 Eight and a half years old | /th/ | Thing |

-Common ‘errors’ in a child’s pronunciation of speech sounds are known as phonological processes.
-All children learn to pronounce and distinguish sounds in different ways, and will often follow through a pattern of using certain phonological processes before learning how to say the target sounds correctly.
+Common "errors" in a child’s pronunciation of speech sounds are known as phonological processes.
+All children learn to pronounce and distinguish sounds in different ways, and will often use certain phonological processes before learning how to say the target sounds correctly.
+See some examples of phonological processes in the below table.

 Phonological process | Explanation | Example | What age it usually disappears (on average – guide only) |